TechCrunch

 As developers update their applications, the system automatically learns how a given company operates and updates its rules accordingly.

 The company is already working with a Fortune 500 design partner to build out its service, which it offers as a SaaS product.
-But in addition to big enterprises, the team believes that small- and medium-sized companies can also benefit from its service.
+But in addition to big enterprises, the team believes that small and medium-sized companies can also benefit from its service.

 Unsurprisingly, the company plans to use the new funding round, which it raised entirely over Zoom, to build out the team and product.

-“The big problem that Solvo solves is the result of a growing trend in the market—the transfer of responsibility for code and product security in the cloud from the DevOps people to the development people,” said Shahar Tzafrir, a managing partner at TLV Partners .
+“The big problem that Solvo solves is the result of a growing trend in the market — the transfer of responsibility for code and product security in the cloud from the DevOps people to the development people,” said Shahar Tzafrir, a managing partner at TLV Partners .
 “In light of the enthusiastic responses we’ve received from potential customers that affirmed the necessity of the solution along with the unique ability of this particular team to offer a quick solution, we were quick to offer this seed investment to the entrepreneurs— and we are happy and proud that they chose us.”